About transgender male/transmasculine “Top” Surgery

 - If you are taking testosterone, documentation by your medical provider of how long you have been taking this medication.

-- Documentation from your medical provider (may be included in the clearance letter) that your BMI(link is external) (body mass index) is less than 37 before scheduling your consultation.
+- Documentation from your medical provider (may be included in the clearance letter) that your BMI (body mass index) is less than 37 before scheduling your consultation.
 The reasons for this are twofold – to reduce the risk of general anesthesia and to give a better appearing final result.